ksflow/ksflow/README.md

 that only the following need to be created: `KafkaSchema`, `KafkaTopic`, `KafkaApp`.

 ## Goals
-- Simple (no kafka proxies, not replacing kafka clients)
+- Simple (no kafka proxies, no SDKs, not replacing kafka clients)
-- Secure (Kafka ACLs, mTLS, cert-manager)
+- Secure (Kafka ACLs, no developer application dependencies, mTLS, cert-manager)
 - Cheap (no required sidecars or PVs for pods, low resource requirements for ksflow pods)
 - Autoscaling support (keda)
 - Support many Kubernetes clusters using the same Kafka (i.e. topic prefixes, ACLs?)
-- Agnostic to programming language, kafka-client, and cloud-provider
+- Agnostic to programming language, kafka-client, and cloud-provider/on-prem
 - Kubernetes-native (CRDs)
 - Schema registry support (confluent, apicurio)